-Effective Model Year 2022 boats
+Effective Model Year 2023 boats

-REQUEST FOR TRANSFER OF WARRANTY FOR BOAT, ENGINE, and STRUCTURAL

-\\ A COPY OF THE BILL OF SALE MUST BE INCLUDED \\
+REQUEST FOR TRANSFER OF WARRANTY FOR (2023) BOAT, ENGINE, and STRUCTURAL \\ A COPY OF THE BILL OF SALE MUST BE INCLUDED \\

-At Nautique Boat Company, Inc.'s ("Nautique's") discretion, the remaining portion of the Nautique "Limited Boat Warranty" (This transfer includes the Limited Structural warranty, which will be ten (10) years from the date of the first owner's purchase) and the PCM "Limited Warranty" for 2022 model boats can be transferred, for a fee, to the second purchaser within five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser.
-These limited warranties will be transferred upon the receipt and VERIFICATION by Nautique of: (1) a copy of the 2nd purchaser's bill of sale, (2) a payment of \$800 for the "Boat, Engine, and Structural Warranty", payable by check to "Nautique Boat Company" or by credit card via phone call with Nautique directly.
+At Nautique Boat Company, Inc.'s ("Nautique's") discretion, the remaining portion of the Nautique "Limited Boat Warranty" (This transfer includes the Limited Structural warranty, which will be ten (10) years from the date of the first owner's purchase) and the PCM "Limited Warranty" for 2023 model boats can be transferred, for a fee, to the second purchaser within five (5) years or one thousand (1000) hours (whichever occurs first) after the first date of delivery of the boat to the original user or purchaser.
+These limited warranties will be transferred upon the receipt and VERIFICATION by Nautique of: (1) a copy of the 2nd purchaser's bill of sale (2) a payment of \$800 for the "Boat, Engine, and Structural Warranty", payable by check to "Nautique Boat Company" or by credit card via phone call with Nautique directly.
 These documents MUST BE RECEIVED BY NAUTIQUE WITHIN 30 DAYS AFTER THE SALE DATE TO THE SECOND PURCHASER; OTHERWISE, THERE SHALL BE NO TRANSFER OF THESE LIMITED WARRANTIES TO THE SECOND PURCHASER.
 These limited warranties will be transferred retroactive to the sale date.
 Refer to the warranty policy for details, terms, and conditions of these limited warranties.

 ORIGINAL OWNER:

 BOAT MODEL:

-ENGINE SERIAL#:
+HULL ID#: ENGINE SERIAL#:

-V-DRIVE #: TRANSMISSION#:
+V-DRIVF # TRANSMISSION#:

 NEW OWNER INFORMATION:

 Please check the box below to acknowledge payment amount and coverage type:

-☐ Nautique Boat, Structural and PCM Eng gine Warranty (\$800.00)
+oat, Structural

 NAME:

+STREET/P.O.
+BOX:

+CITY/STATE/ZIP CODE:

-PHONE:
+DATE PURCHASED:/ PHONE:

 ENGINE HOURS: Provide photo of hour meter

+DEALERSHIP USED FOR SERVICE:

 EMAIL (FOR CONFIRMATION):

 SIGNATURE

-\\Please Call (407) 855-4141 for Credit Card Payments (We accept all Credit Cards excluding American Express)
+\\Please Call (407)-855-4141 for Credit Card Payments (We accept all Credit Cards excluding American Express)